Unrecognized

 It is most likely because they feel threatened or sense danger if they are barking.
 Barking could also be a sign that they are bored or stressed.

 The average weight of the Labmaraner is between 28 kg and 45 kg.
-With an average size of up to 60 cm.
+They have an average size up to 60 cm.

 Training does not only mean teaching them basic commands to be well-behaved.
 They can also train for dog sports or do agility training.
 These are perfect ways to get them to use their bodies and minds while having fun.